Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Homology of weighted no- -equal spaces

 \begin{proof} For any pair $[f, g]$ in the discrete vector field, we refer to $f$ as a ``match-up cell'' and refer to $g$ as a ``match-down cell''.
-We also define $z'(f)$ to be the boundary of $g$; we know that $f$ is the greatest cell appearing in $z'(f)$, and that it has coefficient $\pm 1$ because the original complex $X$ is polyhedral.
+We also define $z'(f)$ to be the boundary of $g$; we know that $f$ is the greatest cell appearing in $z'(f)$, and that it has unit coefficient because of how we have defined the discrete vector field from the ordering.

-First, we show that every $j$-cycle $z$ is a $\mathbb{Z}$-linear combination of cycles $z(e)$ and $z'(f)$, where $e$ ranges over the critical $j$-cells and $f$ ranges over the match-up $j$-cells.
+First, we show that every $j$-cycle $z$ is an $R$-linear combination of cycles $z(e)$ and $z'(f)$, where $e$ ranges over the critical $j$-cells and $f$ ranges over the match-up $j$-cells.
 This follows from the following observation: if a match-down cell $g$ is the greatest cell in a $j$-chain, then in the boundary of that chain, the corresponding match-up cell $f$ appears with nonzero coefficient, because $g$ is the least coface of $f$, so no other cell in the chain has $f$ as a face.
 Thus, for any $j$-cycle $z$, the greatest cell of $z$ cannot be a match-down cell.
 It is either a critical cell $e$ or a match-up cell $f$, so we subtract the appropriate multiple of $z(e)$ or $z'(f)$ to get a new cycle with lesser maximum.
 Repeating this process gives us $z$ as a linear combination of cycles $z(e)$ and $z'(f)$, so because each $z'(f)$ is a boundary, this implies that $z$ is homologous to a linear combination of the cycles $z(e)$ only.

 To show the uniqueness, we need to show that no nontrivial linear combination of cycles $z(e)$ is null-homologous.
 Because the cycles $z(e)$ and $z'(f)$ have distinct maxima, they are linearly independent.
 Thus, it suffices to show that if a $j$-cycle $z$ is a boundary, it is a linear combination of the boundaries $z'(f)$.
 To see this, we look at the set of all $j+1$-chains.
-The chains $z(e)$, $z'(f)$, and $g$ (as $e$ ranges over all critical $(j+1)$-cells, $f$ ranges over all match-up $(j+1)$-cells, and $g$ ranges over all match-up $(j+1)$-cells) form a $\mathbb{Z}$-basis for the set of all $(j+1)$-chains, because they have distinct maxima equal to the set of all $j$-cells.
+The chains $z(e)$, $z'(f)$, and $g$ (as $e$ ranges over all critical $(j+1)$-cells, $f$ ranges over all match-up $(j+1)$-cells, and $g$ ranges over all match-up $(j+1)$-cells) form an $R$-basis for the set of all $(j+1)$-chains, because they have distinct maxima equal to the set of all $j$-cells.
 When we apply the boundary map to this basis, the cycles $z(e)$ and $z'(f)$ map to zero, and the match-down cells $g$ map to the $j$-dimensional boundaries $z'(f)$.
 Thus indeed every $j$-dimensional boundary is a linear combination of these boundaries $z'(f)$.